DisasterNetDOTOrg/HOT-Osm-Validation/README.md

 HOT-Osm-Validation
 ==================

-Mapcss Style to use for Task Validation in HOT TAsks Manager.
-Specifically designed for the Spec at http://wiki.openstreetmap.org/wiki/Highway_Tag_Africa
+Mapcss Style for use in JOSM for Task Validation for Sparse Area Tasks in the HOT Task Manager.
+Specifically designed for the Specification proposed by Pierre at http://wiki.openstreetmap.org/wiki/Highway_Tag_Africa

 This Style was based on the HOT HDM Style and the Surface Data Entry Style from AndrewBuck